List of Speaker of the United States House of Representatives elections: May 1809

-An election for speaker took place May 22, 1809, at the start of the 11th Congress, following the 1808–09 elections in which the Democratic-Republicans won a majority of the seats.
+An election for speaker took place on May 22, 1809, at the start of the 11th Congress, following the 1808–09 elections in which the Democratic-Republicans won a majority of the seats.
 On the first ballot, Joseph Varnum received 60 of the 118 votes cast for individuals.
 In addition to these, two ballots were returned blank.
 The question arose over whether or not the blank ballots counted.
 If they were, then the total number of votes cast would be 120, making the threshold for election 61.
 If they were not, then the threshold would be 60 (of 118), thus making Varnum the winner.
 After a brief debate a motion to proceed with a second ballot was approved.
 Varnum received a majority of the votes cast in the 2nd ballot and was re-elected speaker.

 November 1811

 An election for speaker took place on November 4, 1811, at the start of the 12th Congress, following the 1810–11 elections in which Democratic-Republicans won a majority of the seats.
 Henry Clay, a freshman congressman, received a majority of the votes cast and was elected speaker.
+This marks the only time in American History a Speaker of the House was elected on their first ever day on its floor.